arangodb/docs/3.10/indexing-inverted.md

 mandatory `fields` property becomes optional.

-The `includeAllFields` option only includes the remaining fields that are not separately specified in the `fields` definition.
+The `includeAllFields` option only includes the remaining fields that are not separately specified in the `fields` definition, including their sub-attributes.

 ### Indexing array values